MASTER STUDY

 I picked up my phone.
 Works for China, I typed.
 Words appeared: wéi zhōngguó gōngzuò.
 I copied that and translated it back to English.
 It read: we are still young.
 This was madness.

-Dad didn’t speak a word of Mandarin, though he still sometimes mentioned the one overseas trip he took for work nearly thirty years ago, to Shenzhen.
-I was little, and all I could remember were his photographs of a theme park exhibit: a miniature Great Wall of China draped over grassy mounds with bushes pruned to resemble trees; a playhouse Forbidden City with a grinning Chinese toddler for scale, like a Godzilla loose in a village of Pizza Huts.
+Dad didn’t speak a word of Mandarin.
+Though he still sometimes mentioned the one trip overseas he took for work nearly thirty years ago, to Shenzhen.
+I was little.
+All I could remember were his photographs of a theme park exhibit.
+There was a toy-sized Great Wall of China zigzagging over grassy mounds, with little bushes pruned to look like trees.
+There was a mini-Forbidden City with a grinning Chinese toddler for scale, like a Godzilla let loose in a village of Pizza Huts.

 I set my phone screen-down on the tabletop.
 The food arrived and I took a few bites of bland turkey sandwich.
 Yuxi skated her shrimp in circles around her plate.
-I actually worked for an education company based in Shanghai, teaching students painting over live video, but this hardly seemed worth explaining now.
+I actually worked for an education company based in Shanghai, but this hardly seemed worth explaining now.

 “Good?”
 Dad pointed at the salad, and Yuxi shrugged.
 “No good.”